Purple Cane Road

 Purple Cane Road is a crime novel by James Lee Burke.

 Plot summary

 Dave Robicheaux, former officer for the New Orleans Police Department and before that a U.S. Army infantry lieutenant who fought in the Vietnam War, works as sheriff's deputy in New Iberia, Louisiana.
 In this book, he discovers new evidence in a murder case and additional leads in the disappearance of his mother, a longstanding subplot to this series.

+Reception

 Publishers Weekly gave it a starred review.
 Kirkus gave it a positive review.
 Writing for The New York Times, Richard Bernstein was intrigued by the book but found it, "so devoted to its own appearances, that it comes across as almost a commentary on itself rather than as something real..."
 A reviewer in the Houston Chronicle stated, "James Lee Burke scores again with great characters."